agarie/vector-field-histogram/README.md

 ## To do

-+ Complete the parameters list with descriptions.
++ Complete the parameter list with descriptions.
-+ Include drawing showing the referentials used for the sensors and the robot.
++ Include drawings showing the referentials used for the sensors and the robot.
 + Introduce some examples and test data.
 + UNIT TESTS.
 The [cmockery](http://code.google.com/p/cmockery/) library appears to be good.
 + Create libvfh to make reusability easier.

 ## How to install

+!!!

 ## How to use

-Basically, this algorithm receives as inputs a lot of rangefinder sensor readings and generates control signals - the "best" direction and a damping factor for the velocity.
+Basically, this algorithm receives as inputs a lot of rangefinder sensor readings and generates control signals - the "best" direction and a damping factor for the max velocity.

 The rangefinder readings are passed to the certainty grid as an array of `rangefinder_data_t` (a struct with fields `distance` and `direction`) via the function `grid_update()`.

-Also, there are a lot of necessary parameters.
-A simple list is given:
+Also, there are a lot of necessary parameters:

 + Certainty grid dimension (must be odd)
 + Certainty grid resolution